kieran-mackle/AutoTrader/docs/source/index.md

 | [CCXT](https://github.com/ccxt/ccxt) | Cryptocurrencies | In progress | [link](ccxt-module-docs) |

 ## Latest Changes
 AutoTrader `v0.7.0` has been released!
-Make sure to check out the [changelog](changelog) when upgrading details on the breaking changes.
+Make sure to check out the [changelog](changelog) when upgrading for details on the breaking changes and latest features.

 ## Contact
-If you have any other queries or suggestions, please [raise an issue](https://github.com/kieran-mackle/AutoTrader/issues) on GitHub or send me an [email](mailto:kemackle98@gmail.com).
+If you have any other queries or suggestions, please [raise an issue](https://github.com/kieran-mackle/AutoTrader/issues) on the GitHub repository or send me an [email](mailto:kemackle98@gmail.com).

 ## Index